voyansi/document-generator/docs/README.md

 ### Caveats

-_the Google Documents API is still under development and has a few caveats..._

-- Document Generator is only able to copy over **inline** images!
+- If you're using images in your modules, Document Generator is only able to copy over **inline** images!